 Academics and the Classroom

-The university plans to resume hybrid, face-to-face instruction this fall and will follow the current academic calendar, with the semester beginning Aug.
+The university has adopted a blended approach to instruction this fall and will follow the current academic calendar, with the semester beginning Aug.
 24 and ending on Dec.
 18.

 The university will move to online instruction after Thanksgiving, beginning Nov.
 30, and final exams will be delivered remotely.
 Clinical and experiential activities will be addressed on a program-by-program basis.